The

 Other Structures

-If you see any two metal structures which are not obviously
+If you see any two metal

-connected together you can see if there is reception available
+see if there is reception available from them.
+For example at

-from them.
-For example at various times in the past, crystal
+various times in the past, crystal radios have been used in

-radios have been used in prisons connected to a water pipes
+prisons connected to a water pipes for an earth and a bed

-for an earth and a bed frame for an aerial.
-Always stay away
+frame for an aerial.
+Always stay away from using the

 Boxing it Up

-If you want to carry this around on walks, it's a bit
+If you want to carry this around

-inconvenient in the basic form which was intended to be the
+on walks, it's a bit inconvenient in the basic form which was

-easiest way to build it up.
-If you want to put it in a small
+intended to be the easiest way to build it up.
+If you want to

-box, the first thing to do is to change the variable capacitor
+put it in a small box, the first thing to do is to change the

-connection strips back around so that they once more exit at
+variable capacitor connection strips back around so that they

-the same side as the shaft.
-You can then fit the variable
+once more exit at the same side as the shaft.
+You can then fit

-near to the bottom of the knob and it has a recess underneath which
+screw is quite near to the bottom of the knob and it has a recess underneath which

 clears the mounting screws.
 This allows it to fit well on the